Bank Runs With and Without Bank Failure

 \paragraph{Dynamics For Weak and Strong Banks} As discussed in \Cref{sec:theory}, if runs themselves are the primary cause of distress, then runs should typically be associated with severe outcomes, irrespective of initial bank fundamentals.
-In contrast, if run themselves are not the root cause of distress, runs should be less costly for banks with sound fundamentals.
+In contrast, if runs themselves are mainly a trigger of distress for weak banks, then runs should be less costly for banks with sound fundamentals.
 Thus, we next ask: What are the implications of a run without failure across weak and strong banks?
 To answer this question, we estimate local projections of the form:

-where strong (weak) fundamentals are defined as being in the top (bottom) tercile of our fundamentals measure in $t-1$.
+where strong (weak) fundamentals are defined as being in the top (bottom) tercile of the fundamentals measure in $t-1$.

 Panels (c) and (d) of \Cref{fig:LP_banklevel} present the results.
 Runs without failure lead to larger deposit declines for banks with weak fundamentals.
-Banks with strong fundamentals see essentially no decline in loans and deposits, whereas banks with weak fundamentals see a persistent decline in deposits and lending of about 8\%.
+Banks with strong fundamentals see essentially no decline in loans and deposits, whereas banks with weak fundamentals see a persistent decline in deposits and lending of about 7\%.
 Thus, bank fundamentals not only determine whether runs trigger bank failure; they also shape the consequences of bank runs when banks survive runs.

-Taken together, the dynamics of deposits and loans around bank runs reinforce the notion that runs tend to be associated with severe distress especially when they happen in banks with weak fundamentals.
-Runs on banks with sound fundamentals have little impact on the bank's long-term viability.
+Taken together, the dynamics of deposits and loans around bank runs reinforce the notion that runs tend to be associated with severe distress when they happen in banks with weak fundamentals.
+Runs on banks with sound fundamentals have little impact on a bank's long-term viability.

 \paragraph{Dynamics Around Non-Fundamental Runs}